On shared unceded L̓il̓wat7úl and Sḵwx̱wú7mesh territory

 Current projects

-This project is part of our wildfire mitigation work and reduces wildfire risk along Highway 99 — Whistler’s key transportation corridor and primary evacuation route.
+This project is aimed at reducing wildfire risk along Highway 99 — Whistler’s key transportation corridor and primary evacuation route.

 Zone D